A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Experiments

-Moreover, from this test, we observed that it requires at least 4 GB memory per core if $n-k\ge 23$.
+Moreover, the missing entries in the table are the cases where the program runs out of memory.
+Thus, we concluded that it requires at least 4 GB memory per core if $n-k > 23$.
 To solve a problem of $n\ge 34$, we need 2048 cores with more than 4 GB memory per core or 4096 cores with more than 2 GB memory per core.
 However, these resources are unavailable to a regular user on TACC Stampede.
 Further, we observed that the problem of $n=33$ could be solved on 1024 cores in less than one hour, and 2048 cores in less than half an hour.
 The computing times are still far away from the practical limit.
 Thus, memory requirement is still the bottleneck that determines the feasibility limit in practice.